sdg-ghana/site/_pages/about.md

 GSS is working in collaboration with the Ministries, Departments and Agencies (MDAs) and other stakeholders within the National Statistical System (NSS) to produce data for the SDGs.

 The data on the NRP is user-friendly as it is presented in open, transparent, accessible and re-usable formats.
-Other key features of the NRP include interactive maps, as well as metadata which describe the data provided.
+Other key features of the NRP include interactive maps, as well as metadata which describes the data provided.

 The NRP is still at an Alpha stage in development.
 As a result, it is still 'work in progress'.

-The NRP is also linked to the GSS website which can be accessed at https://statsghana.gov.gh/
+The NRP is also linked to the GSS website which can be accessed at [https://statsghana.gov.gh](https://statsghana.gov.gh/)

-If you have any feedback on this National Reporting Platform, kindly contact us via email: sdg.secretariat@statsghana.gov.gh

-If you have any feedback on this website or SDG data then please contact us at <a href="mailto:{{site.email_contacts.questions}}">{{site.email_contacts.questions}}</a>.
+If you have any feedback on this National Reporting Platform or SDG data then please contact us at <a href="mailto:{{site.email_contacts.questions}}">{{site.email_contacts.questions}}</a>.
 The answers to some frequently asked questions are also available in our [FAQ]({{ site.baseurl }}/faq/).